julien6387/supvisors/docs/configuration.rst

         If there are more statistics requests than allowed by one processor core, the duration between 2 measurements on the same process will increase automatically.

-        If there are *many* processes to deal with and if it is unsuitable to dedicate one processor core to process statistics, the ``stats_collecting_period`` should be increased or the process statistics may be deactivated using the the ``stats_enabled`` option.
+        If there are *many* processes to deal with and if it is unsuitable to dedicate one whole processor core to process statistics, the ``stats_collecting_period`` should be increased or the process statistics may be deactivated using the the ``stats_enabled`` option.

     .. attention::